Mnargh/Holly-health/README.md

 ## Future Improvements

+This was a fun test, and a couple of hours passed very quickly.
 Given more time I would:

 * Write unit tests for the functions used to sort, order and output the data, while mocking the response from the api.
 I started to do this, but ran into some issues using `Jest` in combination with `Babel` to transpile.

+* Change the prompt so that the user is re-prompted if no input is given instead of just exiting the program for an improved user experience.

 * Convert the program to Typescript for a more robust solution that would be easier to expand.
 I also believe this would help resolve the issue I was having with `Jest` for writing unit tests.